A Friend Is Not a Family Therapist

 What Is Family Therapy?

-Family therapy is a form of psychotherapy that focuses on the family unit and how members of that unit relate to one another and communicate.
+Family therapy is a form of psychotherapy that focuses on the family unit and how of that unit relate to one another and communicate.
+It involves more than one client.
 A family therapist is trained to work with families and help them form a healthy dynamic so that they can function well.
 You might want to talk to your friend about your family, and you might believe that because they're an empathetic person, they'll be able to help you understand the complex dynamics of your family, but as caring and nurturing as your friend is, they aren't a family therapist.
-A family therapist knows how to mediate problems between members of the family and help them resolve a conflict.
+A family therapist knows how to mediate problems between of the family and help them resolve a conflict.

 What Is A Family Therapist Trained To Do?

 A family therapist is trained to understand the complexities that families go through and help them mediate conflicts.
-They know how different relationships in the family can become difficult over time, and how some members of the family unit can have a falling out, but with the help of a family therapist, they can potentially resolve conflict and remedy relationships that have been damaged over time.
-A family therapist knows how to address marital issues.
+A family therapist knows how to address marital issues for any client.
 If you're talking to your friend about issues in your marriage, they will understand, and they'll try to be empathetic, but they won't get how complex and intricate the problems in your marriage are or how to help you solve them because they aren't trained in marriage and family counseling.
 A family therapist may be a Licensed Marriage and Family Therapist, or an LMFT, who knows how to mediate between couples, and it's not reasonable to expect your friend to be your couples counselor because it's not appropriate and they're not trained to do that.

 What Is The Goal Of Family Therapy?

-The goal of family therapy is to strengthen the bonds between the members of a family unit, and it aims to help families overcome conflict and improve communication.
-Family therapy opens a dialogue that the family therapist begins and the family members continue.
-It's a safe place for members of a family to voice their concerns so that they feel heard.
-The family therapist can help each member of the family unit understand the different personalities that exist within it and resolve the conflict that might exist between them.
+The goal of family therapy is to strengthen the bonds between the of a family unit, and it aims to help families overcome conflict and improve communication.
+Family therapy opens a dialogue that the family therapist begins and the family continue as a client.
+It's a safe place for of a family to voice their concerns so that they feel heard.
+The family therapist can help each of the family unit understand the different personalities that exist within it and resolve the conflict that might exist between them.

 What Are The Benefits Of Family Therapy?

-Unlike individual therapy, family therapy focuses on every member of the family that is present.
+Unlike individual therapy, family therapy focuses on every of the same family that is present.
 A family therapist has to be unbiased and mediate a conflict between everyone who's present during a session.
 It's beneficial because you're not talking about the issues that you have with your family in a vacuum.
-Instead, you're able to address it then and there.
-A family therapist can explain a family members point of view to you and vice versa.
+Instead, you're able to address it then and there over the course of several sessions.
+A family therapist can explain a family point of view to you and vice versa.
 In individual therapy, you can talk about an issue within your family, but you might not remember everything your therapist tells you once you leave a session.
 Your friends aren't able to mediate a conflict between your entire family because that's not what they're there to do and they're not trained in that way.

 What To Expect In Family Therapy